ACNC, Accounting Standards and ATO

 We are committed to complying with all workplace relations regulations, statutory and legal requirements.
 These include: Fair Work Act 2009; Human Rights & Equal Opportunity Commission Act 1986; and Work Health & Safety Act 2011.
 Workplace practices and internal policies are regularly reviewed to ensure compliance.

 Plan International Australia has a zero tolerance policy on all fraud, bribery and corruption.
 Our global Counter Fraud Unit is dedicated to preventing, detecting and investigating cases of fraud.
-You can read a list of recently resolved cases and download full reports here.
+Read a list of recently resolved cases and download full reports.